xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

     >
     > If you are a new User, you must accept the invitation to join an Organization first.
 Then you will receive the authentication email.

-2. Check the information, then click **Allow this account to access Organization [...] via SSO**”*** to confirm.
+2. Check the information, then click **Allow this account to access Organization [...] via SSO** to confirm.

-    After accepting the SSO request, you are automatically navigated to the Subdomain.
+    After accepting the SSO request, you are automatically navigated to the Subdomain (e.g., **techwrite.katalon.io**).

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/accept-sso/signin-sso.png" width=100% alt="subdomain highlight">